 Cornell’s location is a catch-22 in terms of pre-med experience.
 On one hand, many renowned professors and research labs are often within walking distance of campus.

-- On the other, their relative accessibility (and the lack of other opportunities outside Ithaca) can make it more difficult to find volunteer or clinical experience if you do not have a car.
+- On the other hand, the relative accessibility (and lack of other opportunities outside Ithaca) can make it more difficult to find volunteer or clinical experience if you do not have a car.

-It can also feel isolating if you are one who loves an urban city feel or vibe.
+It can also feel isolating if you are one who loves an urban city vibe.

 Upshot: Cornell states on its website that nearly “one out of six undergraduates” intends to pursue a career in either human or veterinary medicine.

 This means that a significant part of the school’s resources is directed towards the health field, and it shows: